lmac-1/astro-resources/README.md

 ### Blog posts
 - [Island Architecture in Astro: A example with an interactive pricing calculator](https://medium.com/@ignatovich.dm/island-architecture-in-astro-a-example-with-an-interactive-pricing-calculator-785a218d1902): 9 min read on Medium posted on 13th July 2025
+- [How to use Astro with a sprinkling of React](https://thenewstack.io/how-to-use-astro-with-a-sprinkling-of-react/): short article written by Paul Scanlon on how he rebuilt his personal website using Astro (rather than just React) posted on 24th October 2023.
+Good for context for understanding when to use/not use React.

 ### Paid courses
 - [Intro to Astro Course by James Q Quick](https://scrimba.com/intro-to-astro-c00ar0fi5u?via=astro): Build your first Astro site with 35 interactive Scrimba lessons, with video and IDE merged into one unique learning platform.